noazaj/dailyQuote/README.md

 go run main.go
 ```

-Upon executing the above command, a random inspirational quote will be printed to the console.
+Upon executing the above command, either a successful message or error will be printed to the screen.

+## Messaging System

+I have integrated with Telegram to provide the messaging functionality.
+After setting up a bot, the program can now relay messages to the Telegram app.
+This feature is currently in beta and only supports Telegram, but I'm looking into expanding this capability for other messaging platforms in the future.

+Plans are in place to host the application on a cloud server to ensure uninterrupted service.
+We're also keen on adding a feedback system where users can indicate whether they liked the provided quote or not.

 ## Upcoming Features

-- **Messaging System**: We're currently in the process of developing a messaging system.
-Soon, users will be able to receive daily quotes directly on their preferred platforms.
+- **Scalability**: I'm researching ways to scale the Telegram bot feature so that other users can easily use the bot and receive messages.
+- **Cloud Hosting**: The plan is to host the application on a cloud server to ensure it runs continuously.
+- **User Feedback**: I'm considering introducing a feature that allows users to give feedback on the quotes they receive.

-- **Additional Customizations**: We're exploring ways to allow users to customize their daily quotes experience further.
+- **Additional Customizations**: I'm exploring avenues to let users personalize their daily quotes experience further.

 ## Contributing